thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Build Only Once

 Delivery systems based on recompiling code and rebuilding binary artefacts for each environment are flawed.
 Every time we rebuild, we run the risk of introducing some differences.
-The compiler version could be different, or its configuration.
+The compiler version could be inconsistent, or its configuration.
 We could pick up different versions of third-party libraries.
+In essence, we wish to minimise the opportunities for errors to creep into the process (Farley 2007).

 This rebuilding antipattern violates two principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) and [*Build on Foundations Known to be Sound*](#build-on-foundations-known-to-be-sound).